 Bara Gumbad

 The Bara Gumbad, a huge rubble dome, is located centrally in the Delhi Lodhi Garden.
-However, it isn’t a tomb, but rather a passageway to a nearby three-domed mosque.
+However, it isn’t a tomb but rather a passageway to a nearby three-domed mosque.
 Both were erected in 1494 in Sikander Lodi’s reign.
-The Bada Gumbad is U-shaped, having the dome embarked in the south.
-The mosque is on the west side, while the east side is occupied by an expansive assembly hall.
+The Bada Gumbad is U-shaped, with the dome embarked in the south.
+The mosque is on the west side, while an expansive assembly hall occupies the east side.

 The three structures are all elevated on a high plinth, accessible from the south side by a wide flight of stairs.
 In the center, there is a spacious open courtyard.
 A square sandstone framework supports the enormous dome of the Bara Gumbad.
 Bada Gumbad’s front has recessed arches with black and red stone traces.
-The construction appears to be two stories from the outside, however, it is actually just one-storeyed.
+The construction appears to be two floors from the outside.
+However, it has just one floor.

-On the northwest corner, a modest mosque sits.
+On the northwest corner sits a modest mosque.
 Some historians believe the Bada Gumbad was erected as a doorway to the mosque, although it is commonly thought of as a distinctive tomb.
 Unfortunately, the tomb’s occupant cannot be recognized, although he must have been a high-ranking commander during Sikandar Lodi’s reign (1489–1517).
 A five-arched entry leads to the three-domed mosque from the east.
 The central arch is the biggest of the five, and its size decreases as one goes out from the center.

-The interiors of the mosque, which was built in 1494, are beautifully adorned with stuccoes and frescoes with floral, geometric motifs and Quranic inscriptions.
-The narrowing pillars on the rear corners and jharokha (oriel) windows make the structure more impressive.
+The mosque’s interiors, built in 1494, are beautifully adorned with stuccoes and frescoes with floral, and geometric motifs and Quranic inscriptions.
+The narrow pillars on the rear corners and jharokha (oriel) windows make the structure more impressive.

 Sikandar Lodhi’s Tomb

-Sikander Lodhi’s mausoleum is modeled after Shah’s tomb and is an excellent example of this style of construction.
+Sikander Lodhi’s mausoleum is modeled after Shah’s tomb and is an excellent example of this construction style.
 Even now, the battlements may be found in this tomb.

 The Glass Dome, standing opposite the Bara Gumbad, got its name from the glazed tiles used in its construction.
 Plasterwork with Quranic calligraphy adorns the ceiling, which is a depiction of both Hindu and Islamic architecture.
 Surprisingly, the Glass Dome houses the skeletons of an unknown family.
 This was also built under Sikander Lodi’s reign.